What is the Human Condition?

-That’s something that is hard for most of us to understand, and I think the struggle with that is a part of unraveling the human condition.
+That’s hard for most of us to understand, and I think the struggle is part of unraveling the human condition.

 “I can choose to accelerate my disease to an alcoholic death or incurable insanity, or I can choose to live within my thoroughly human condition.” — Mercedes McCambridge